Oh

 ![]() |

 BCTC Masters women.
-I am SO lucky to get to race with these amazing ladies! |
+I am SO lucky to

 After Club XC I tried to keep training; indoor track was right around the corner and I was hoping to parlay my fitness into some fast times on the track.
 Sadly my body once again had other plans for me and I ended up tweaking my left leg the exact same weekend in January that I had hurt my right foot last year.
 Next year I will NOT be running at all that week!
 The injury took me out for 3 weeks, during which time I learned how to do insane VO2 Max workouts in the pool (swimming, not even aquajogging!) and semi-mastered my flip turn, all thanks to my awesome masters teammate Ali Klaitman.
 All that swimming left me with a great base level of fitness and some ridiculous shoulders, and it got me back to running without too many fitness losses.
 Unfortunately my left glute went on vacation sometime in early March and just stopped firing.
 Because of this I decided to forgo indoor masters track nationals and saved my still pesky and unpredictable left leg for Raleigh Relays, which is a collegiate meet.
 I have been registered for this race for 3 years now, but the first year Z woke up puking and last year I was in a boot so I had yet to actually make it to the race.
 I was absolutely determined to NOT be absent from the starting line this year, even at the expense of Indoors.